SquawkingSeagull/Raspebrry-Pi-4-OS/part2-building/README.md

 I could now just tell you the commands required to build this very simple kernel one after the other, but let's try to future-proof a little.
 I anticipate that our kernel will become more complex, with multiple C files needing to be built.
 It therefore makes sense to craft a **makefile**.
 A makefile is written in (yet another) language that automates the build process for us.

+If at any point in the compiling process you get ``` Nothing to be done for Makefile.gcc try calling it Makefile without the ggc ending ```
 If you're using Arm gcc on Linux, save the following as _Makefile_ (in the repo as _Makefile.gcc_):

 ```